-b.
-In designated trout watersheds, a PCN is not required for impacts to a maximum of 0.007 acres (0.02 acres for temporary dewatering).
-In designated trout waters, the permittee shall submit a PCN (see Regional Conditions C.3. above and General Condition 32) to the District Engineer prior to commencing the activity if 1) impacts (other than temporary dewatering to work in dry conditions) to jurisdictional aquatic resources exceed 0.007 acres; 2) temporary impacts to streams or waterbodies associated with dewatering to work in dry conditions exceed 0.02 acres; 3) the project will involve impacts to wetlands; 4) the primary purpose of the project is for commercial development; 5) the project involves the replacement of a bridge or spanning structure with a culvert or non-spanning structure in waters of the United States; or 6) the activity will be constructed during the trout waters moratorium (October 15 through April 15).
+1. In designated trout watersheds, a PCN is not required for impacts up to 0.02 acres of stream for temporary dewatering, and up to 100 linear feet for all other impacts to streams or waterbodies for bank stabilization activities that are not adjoining, adjacent to, or in the relative vicinity of existing stabilization structures.
+Materials for the stabilization structure(s) and design of the project must be constructed to withstand normal and expected high stream flows.
+In designated trout waters, the permittee shall submit a PCN (see Regional Condition C.3 above and General Condition 32) to the District Engineer prior to commencing the activity if 1) impacts (other than temporary dewatering to work in dry conditions) to streams and waterbodies exceed 100 linear feet; 2) temporary impacts to streams or waterbodies associated with dewatering to work in dry conditions exceed 0.02 acres of stream channel; or 3) the activity will be constructed during the trout waters moratorium from October 15th through April 15th.